-Can you ship bullets?
+Can you mail bullets?
 The answer to that question is yes.
-If you are wondering how to ship ammunition, below we will over it from all angles.
+If you are wondering how to ship firearms or ammunition, below we will cover it from all angles.

-From shipping ammo USPS, FedEx, UPS and the special procedures for shipping ammo to California, Alaska and Hawaii.
+From shipping firearms and ammo to USPS, FedEx, UPS, and the special procedures for shipping ammo to different states such as California, Alaska, and Hawaii.